nerves-project/boardid/README.md

 ## Config file

-It's possible to come up with fairly long and complicated commandlines for some devices. `boardid` supports reading arguments from `/etc/boardid.config` so that you need not duplicate the commandline arguments everywhere `boardid` is used.
+It's possible to come up with fairly long and complicated command lines for some devices. `boardid` supports reading arguments from `/etc/boardid.config` so that you need not duplicate the commandline arguments everywhere `boardid` is used.
 A config file can have comments.
 Here's an example: